Figuring out how to end a cover letter is harder than it looks.

 4. Applicant targeting a mission-driven company

-“I’m deeply inspired by your organization’s commitment to community health, and I’m excited about the opportunity to contribute to that mission.
+“I’m really inspired by your group’s commitment to community health.
+I’m excited about the chance to help with that mission.
 I’d appreciate the chance to speak further about how I can support your team’s goals.”

 5. Technical specialist applying to a startup